Up to 60% off sofas & mattresses — limited‑time deals.

 Does the seat feel soft or firm?

-It reads as supportive first.
-The foam-and-memory-foam feel cushions pressure, but it doesn’t collapse into a deep sink.
+It leans supportive first.
+The foam and memory-foam build soften pressure, but the seat does not collapse into a deep sink.

 Is it comfortable for long movie nights?

-Yes, especially if you adjust the headrest for your neck and keep your hips from sliding forward over time.
+Yes, especially if you use the headrest to keep your neck supported and avoid sliding forward over time.

 How does it handle heat buildup?

-Leather starts cool and can feel warmer after long sessions.
-If you run hot, you may prefer a breathable throw between you and the seat.
+Leather starts cool and can feel warmer as a session goes on.
+If you run hot, a breathable throw helps.

 Is it easy to keep clean day to day?